ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_brushing_interaction_mode">&nbsp;</a>
 ### 4 Live Update Mode
-After some labels for the dot and for the background have been given, switch the **Live-Update** on (using the *Live Update* button) and examine the predicted density.
+After some labels for the objects and the background have been given, switch the **Live-Update** on (using the *Live Update* button), this will trigger a first prediction, displayed in the **Prediction-Layer**.
-After that the prediction has been computed for the first time the **Prediction-Layer**.
-FIXME

 ![alt text](fig/blue_totorial7-red.jpg)

-The Live Update Mode allows to observe the results of the prediction while giving new labels.
-However, it is often faster to toggle this mode ON and OFF  while labeling.
-FIXEM: reword: In Live Update Mode, predictions are re-computed whenever annotations are changed. ....
+If the Live Update Mode is active, every single change in the training data (e.g. placing new labels or changing parameters) causes a new prediction - thus it may be faster to toggle it OFF again when you plan extensive modifications.

 **How do we get from the density to the number of objects?**